nikostr/dna-seq-deepvariant-glnexus-variant-calling/workflow/report/workflow.rst

 This workflow takes raw reads, and performs the steps necessary to call variants using DeepVariant and GLnexus.
-The latest version of this workflow can be found [here](https://github.com/nikostr/dna-seq-deepvariant-glnexus-variant-calling).
+The latest version of this workflow can be found `here <https://github.com/nikostr/dna-seq-deepvariant-glnexus-variant-calling>`_.